 The North Little Rock, Arkansas Veteran’s Administration (VA) hospital underwent a major renovation and upgrade of their boiler room in late 2010.
 The existing boiler room was old and in need of upgrades to bring it up to standards needed for future operations.
-Superior Boiler Works was consulted regarding what equipment would help modernize the facility and improve operating efficiencies to maximize energy savings.
+Superior Boiler was consulted regarding what equipment would help modernize the facility and improve operating efficiencies to maximize energy savings.
 SBW’s engineering team proposed a complete system that included Boilers with Condensing Economizers, a Deaerator, and a Surge Tank.

 Working closely with our area Representative, Energy Conservation Supply based out of Joplin, MO, the boiler and ancillary equipment chosen included the following:

 - 3 – 750 BoHP Mohican, 4-pass wetback boilers designed to 200 psig steam equipped with Webster Engineering burners

 - 3 – Heatsponge Condensing Stainless Steel Economizers